 It’s a case that both flaunts and implicates the racial and sexual taboos so prominent at the time and baffles contemporary readers for the utter absence of any coherent narrative as to what happened.

 The body of 28-year old Elsie Barthel was discovered outside Shadyside, an abandoned mansion in Pittsburgh’s East End built by steel pioneer Curtis Hussey, by Alexander McGonigle as he walked his dog on the morning of October 7, 1923.
 Her head had been crushed by a large stone.
 One early newspaper story indicated Barthel’s body was identified by John R. Daugherty, identified as her fiance.

-Barthel was single, lived in her parents’ Bloomfield home, and worked as a secretary and nurse for prominent Pittsburgh doctor, Robert S. Marshall.
+Barthel was single, living in her parents’ Bloomfield home, and working as a secretary and nurse for prominent Pittsburgh doctor, Robert S. Marshall.

 By October 8, police had secured the confession of Lorenzo Savage, described as a “Jamaican voodoo doctor,” after hours of intensive interrogation.
 Savage, who worked as a butler for Dr. Marshall, became a suspect after Barthel’s family identified him as the man Barthel spoke with on the phone on the day of her death.

 At the time of her death, Barthel was pregnant, apparently by someone other than the man she was planning to marry, Walter Haule, who worked as a chauffeur.
 (In the discrete fashion of the day, newspaper accounts often suggested that Barthel was ill or was trying to attract a husband, rather than pregnant.)

 Barthel’s pregnancy (which was confirmed by autopsy) was not yet known to others, and she was desperate to terminate it before it was detected.